 Cutaneous T-cell lymphoma (CTCL) is a rare, progressive form of non-Hodgkin’s Lymphoma (NHL) characterized by localization of neoplastic T lymphocytes to the skin.
 Accounting for 4% of non-Hodgkin’s lymphomas, CTCL is generally considered incurable with currently available therapies, which exhibit suboptimal disease control.
 Consequently patients often cycle through multiple therapies.

 BNZ-1 is a selective inhibitor of three members of the IL-2 family: IL-2, IL-9, and IL-15.
 The profile of BNZ-1 is promising as a long-term therapy capable of transforming the standard of care in CTCL as data implicates the dysregulation of IL-2/IL-9/IL-15 as responsible for disease pathology.
 Bioniz conducted a Phase 1/2 study in CTCL, in which BNZ-1 exhibited a substantial improvement in safety and efficacy relative to standard of care.
-On the strength of these results, we plan to initiate a Phase 3 trial in the second half of 2021.
+BNZ-1 has orphan drug designation in US and EU.

 BNZ-1 (IL-2/9/15 Inhibitor) for Alopecia Areata